manexagirrezabal/erato/README.md

 `python3 web_demo_single_simplified.py`

-Once that this command is running (make sure that you can read "Server started http://localhost:8080" at the terminal), then there are two ways for using it:
+Once that this command is running (make sure that you can read `Server started http://localhost:8080` at the terminal), then there are two ways for using it:

- 1.- Open the file called erato_gpt3.html, paste the poem there and press submit 2.- Open the web browser and navigate to the address "http://localhost:8080/".
+ 1.- Open the file called erato_gpt3.html, paste the poem there and press submit

+ 2.- Open the web browser and navigate to the address "http://localhost:8080/".
 Paste the poem in the text area or drag a text file to the draggable area, and after that, press submit.

 After that, results will be shown in the right column.